AutoAI/documentation/driveai-documentation/docs/cockroach.md

 # The Cockroach
 The "Cockroach" is the colloquial name for our first vehicle.
-It was built over the summer of 2015 by DriveAI.
+It was built over the summer of 2015 by AutoAI.
 Below is a breakdown of the various aspects of its design.
 ![Cockroach Front](cockroach-assets/crfront.jpg)

 #Hardware